-- 1. The establishment, maintenance, and operation of the proposed special use will not endanger the public health, safety, or welfare. - 2.
-The proposed special use is compatible with the general land use of adjacent properties and other property within the immediate vicinity. - 3.
-The special use in the specific location proposed is consistent with the spirit and intent of this Ordinance and adopted land use policies. - 4.
-The special use conforms to the regulations of the zoning district in which it is to be located.
+1. The establishment, maintenance, and operation of the proposed special use will not have a substantial or unduly adverse impact on the neighborhood or endanger the public health, safety, or welfare.

+2. The proposed special use is compatible with the general land use of adjacent properties and other property within the immediate vicinity.

+3. The special use in the specific location proposed is consistent with the spirit and intent of this Ordinance, adopted land use policies and the Comprehensive Plan.

+4. The special use meets the requirements for such classification in this Ordinance.